JoshDoody/fsn/_posts/2024-04-21-rsu-stock-refresher-overview.md

 published: true
 ---

+## What is a stock refresher?

-A stock refresher is a stock grant given to an existing employee as additional compensation.
+Definition: A stock refresher is a stock grant given to an existing employee as additional compensation.

 Refreshers are similar to initial stock grants—usually the same stock or RSUs, often the same vesting schedule—but serve a different purpose.
 Whereas an initial stock grant is designed to offer compensation and entice candidates to join the company, a stock refresher is usually somewhat or entirely performance based and is designed to keep strong candidates at a company once their initial stock grant has vested or as their compensation begins to stagnate.